Olmecs: Jade face masks

 Another type of artifact is much smaller; hardstone carvings in jade of a face in a mask form.
 Jade is a particularly precious material, and it was used as a mark of rank by the ruling classes.
-By 1500 BCE early Olmec sculptors mastered the human form.
+By 1500 BC early Olmec sculptors mastered the human form.
 This can be determined by wooden Olmec sculptures discovered in the swampy bogs of El Manati.
 Before radiocarbon dating could tell the exact age of Olmec pieces, archaeologists and art historians noticed the unique "Olmec-style" in a variety of artifacts.

 Curators and scholars refer to "Olmec-style" face masks but, to date, no example has been recovered in an archaeologically controlled Olmec context.
 They have been recovered from sites of other cultures, including one deliberately deposited in the ceremonial altepetl (precinct) of Tenochtitlan in what is now Mexico City.
 The mask would presumably have been about 2000 years old when the Aztecs buried it, suggesting such masks were valued and collected as were Roman antiquities in Europe.
 The 'Olmec-style' refers to the combination of deep-set eyes, nostrils, and strong, slightly asymmetrical mouth.
 The "Olmec-style" also very distinctly combines facial features of both humans and jaguars.
 Olmec arts are strongly tied to the Olmec religion, which prominently featured jaguars.
 The Olmec people believed that in the distant past a race of werejaguars was made between the union of a jaguar and a woman.
 One werejaguar quality that can be found is the sharp cleft in the forehead of many supernatural beings in Olmec art.
 This sharp cleft is associated with the natural indented head of jaguars.